-Audit of the Universe, the second book in The Explanation series delves into what’s behind human behavior. here are some of the fundamental elements that shape mankind, each one of us, into what we become and what we are.
+Audit of the Universe, the second book in The Explanation series delves into what’s behind human behavior.
+Here are some fundamental elements that shape mankind, each one of us, into what we become and what we are.

 Such mental activity for good or bad takes place over time, there’s concerted effort to come up with a scheme.
 That scheme is wrestled with, juggled and shuffled with new cards added and some subtracted until in the contriver’s mind the conniving crafty design is ready for action.

-To begin to understand human behavior acknowledging the existence and workings of human nature is essential.
+To begin to explain human behavior, acknowledging the existence and workings of human nature is essential.

 We’re not going to get into a philosophical discussion here.
 The question is do you and I have the possibility of making choices opposite to those we make?
 Could the people above have done things differently?
 Could you be in a different place, doing different activities than you are right now.
 I know I could be!

 I could’ve chosen to write about another subject or not write a series of books or this blog at all.
 It was solely my decision, after much thought, to undertake this multi-year, even lifetime project.

 Making decisions, choosing what path to follow, be it education, leisure, vocation, relational… involves free will.